Application questions are like the heads of a hydra. Cut one off, and two more form in its place. It’s a complicated process, but we’re here to help!

 Even though there’s a spot for them in the primary application, letters of recommendation aren’t due to schools until all of your application is in.
 That includes:

-As such, the earliest that letters can be due for AMCAS schools is July 10 (the first date that applicants get released to medical schools).
-But you're probably not delaying your application one bit by having letters come in by late July.
+As such, the earliest that letters can be due for AMCAS schools is late June (the first date that verified applications are transmitted to medical schools).
+But you’re probably not delaying your application one bit by having letters come in by late July.

 Or perhaps — especially if the activity was 200+ hours and there were multiple different components to it — you could break the listing into two different entries, one for clinical volunteering and the other for research.
 Everything else about the activity would be the same — the title, the start dates, the contact.
 But you should clearly label one “Clinical” and the other “Research.”

-No. We’ve worked with 400+ students, and never once have we had a medical school ask one of our students about the contact information that they listed.
+No. We’ve worked with hundreds of students, and never once have we had a medical school ask one of our students about the contact information that they listed.

 Think about it this way — you’re an application reader with 40 applications to read that day and not enough minutes in the day to even finish reading all of the text in the work/activities section.
 Are you really going to take the time to call or email someone tangentially related to the applicant?